Home Field Advantage

 There’s nothing like football weekends in Madison.
 The excitement in the air and the fans in the stands make the city come alive.
 The game is only part of this great weekend package that lets you enjoy the best that Madison has to offer — from eclectic State Street to the relaxing Union Terrace.

 Each Home Field Advantage package includes:

-- Two game tickets to see the Badgers play in historic Camp Randall Stadium
+- Two game tickets to see the Badgers play in historic Camp Randall Stadium (includes seat back upgrade!)

 - Campus-area accommodations for Friday and Saturday nights